Southport Offshore Rescue Trust: Early history

 Southport Lifeboat has a proud and dramatic history, the earliest service, crewed and organised by local fishermen, was established in 1812 by the Southport Lifeboat Society, operating until 1817.

 The Southport Marine Fund, established in 1816 was established by the exertions of the Rev. Gilbert Ford, Rector.”
 The fund made awards to fishermen “for saving lives and property in the case of shipwreck and to give assistance to vessels in distress.”
 A reward was offered for every life saved or vessel assisted:

 £2.10s to the first boat reaching the vessel, £2 to the second and £1 1s to the third.

 A lifeboat station was re-established in Southport in 1840 by the Liverpool Dock Trust.

 RNLI in Southport and the Mexico Disaster

 Management of the Southport lifeboat station was taken over by the Royal National Lifeboat Institution (RNLI) in 1860.

-9 December 1886 saw the Southport and St Anne's lifeboats disaster, the worst RNLI loss, when all 13 crewmen of the lifeboat Laura Janet, and 14 of 16 crew of the Southport lifeboat Eliza Fearnley, were lost whilst attending the vessel Mexico.
+9 December 1886 saw the Southport and St Anne's lifeboats disaster, the worst RNLI loss, when all 13 crewmen of the lifeboat Laura Janet, and 14 of 16 crew of the Southport lifeboat Eliza Fernley, were lost whilst attending the vessel Mexico.